Simple Reeducks 🦆🦆

 Swift’s pattern match syntax also quite verbose compared

-, which has its own Unidirectional
+to say F#, which has its own Unidirectional

 framework, and can be used to build both iOS and MacOS apps.